STH00/XiWrap/README.md

 # XiWrap
 # No longer maintained
 I cannot recommend using this application as it hasn't been maintained.
-It was the very first application I made and can cause excessive writes to the hard drive.
+It was my first application in C# and can cause excessive writes to the hard drive.
 <br>
 <br>
 <br>